-As at December 31, 2022, the Company has outstanding amounts payable to officers and directors of the Company of \$3,150 (2021 - \$nil), and outstanding amounts payable to a company with a common officer of \$4,200 (2021 - \$nil).
+As at March 31, 2023, the Company has outstanding amounts payable to officers and directors of the Company of \$3,150 (December 31, 2022 - \$3,150) and outstanding amounts payable to a company with a common officer of \$nil (December 31, 2022 - \$4,200).

-These transactions are in the normal course of operations and have been valued in these consolidated financial statements at the exchange amount, which is the amount of consideration established and agreed to by the related parties.
+These transactions are in the normal course of operations and have been valued in these condensed consolidated interim financial statements at the exchange amount, which is the amount of consideration established and agreed to by the related parties.
 The amounts due are unsecured, non-interest-bearing and have no specific terms of repayment.